pfrazee/mview/README.md

 ### Text

 Text views are strings.
 They are designed to merge updates so that users can make concurrent updates to its contents.
+Its algorithm is based on the Logoot CRDT.

 ```js
 var text = mview.text()